scottz64/fabric-v0.6-release-criteria/fvt/consensus/hfgtdk/README.md

-# obcsdk
+# hfgtdk
-obcsdk: opensource blockchain software development kit: GO code and test framework for testing hyperledger/fabric Blockchain
+hfgtdk: opensource blockchain Hyperledger Fabric Go Test Development Kit

 ##Obtain the GoSDK and test programs:
 Clone to the src directory where GO is installed (use either $GOROOT/src or $GOPATH/src).